jxtngx/jxtngx/design-philosophies.md

 Use Python to find the algorithm.
 Use TypeScript to name the product boundary.
 Use Rust when the binary must start small and stay correct.
 Use C++20 when the bytes must move on purpose.

 Grok and Cursor accelerate all four.
-They do not pick the complexity class, and they do not skip the profile.
+They do not pick the complexity class, they do not skip the profile, and they do not skip the floor.

 If two languages disagree, keep the seam boring and the philosophy of the *outer* language in charge of the API.